TrueBlocks/trueblocks-core/docs/readmes/accounts-list.md

 <!-- markdownlint-disable MD041 -->
 `chifra list` takes one or more addresses, queries the index of appearances, and builds TrueBlocks monitors.
-A TrueBlocks monitor is a file that contains blockNumber.transactionId pairs (transaction identifiers) representing the history of the address.
+A TrueBlocks monitor is a file that contains blockNumber.transactionIndex pairs (transaction identifiers) representing the history of the address.

 Because TrueBlocks only extracts data from the Ethereum node when it's requested, the first time